The Basics of High Resolution Site Characterization

-One of the most important trends in the environmental industry over the past decade has been the increased adoption of high resolution site characterization (HRSC) methods on a wider array of contaminated sites.
-The problem is that not everyone is familiar with how HRSC works or when it should be used.
+One of the most significant trends in the environmental industry over the past decade is the increased adoption of high-resolution site characterization (HRSC) methods on a wider array of contaminated sites.
+However, not everyone is familiar with how HRSC works or when it should be used.

-In this blog post, I’ll cover a few of the basics, but for a deeper dive I recommend you join me for our on-demand webinar titled HRSC 101: The Basics of High Resolution Site Characterization.
+In this blog post, I’ll cover the basics.
+For a deeper dive, check out our on-demand webinar, HRSC 101: The Basics of High Resolution Site Characterization.

 WATCH NOW >>